-Unfortunately at this time there is no way to retrieve the private key that can be used to decrypt your files without paying the ransom.
-Brute forcing the decryption key is not realistic due to the length of time required to break the key.
-Also any decryption tools that have been released by various companies will not work with this infection.
-The only method you have of restoring your files is from a backup or Shadow Volume Copies if you have System Restore enabled.
+If your key is not available using the above methods, the only methods you have of restoring your files is from a backup or Shadow Volume Copies if you have System Restore enabled.
 Newer variants of CryptoLocker attempt to delete the Shadow Copies, but it is not always successful.
 More information about how to restore your files via Shadow Volume Copies can be found in this section below.

 If you do not have System Restore enabled on your computer or reliable backups, then you will need to pay the ransom in order to get your files back.

 Paying the ransom will start the decryption process of the CryptoLocker infection.
 When you pay the ransom you will be shown a screen stating that your payment is being verified.
 Reports from people who have paid this ransom state that this verification process can take 3-4 hours to complete.
 Once the payment has been verified, the infection will start decrypting your files.
 Once again, it has been reported that the decryption process can take quite a bit of time.

 Be warned, that there have been some reports that the decryption process may give an error stating that it can't decrypt a particular file.
 At this point we have no information as how to resolve this.
 Visitors have reported that the infection will continue to decrypt the rest of the files even if it has a problem with certain files.